A 9-Step Guide to Developing a Mobile App

 Developers have early access to OS updates.
 So, you can test your app and implement changes before the OS update rolls out to all users.

 Developing a mobile app is complex, but not necessarily complicated.
 Breaking the process down into steps allows you to focus on completing one component of the process.
-And only then moving onto the next.
+And only then can we move on to the next.
 And with nandbox, you don’t even need a high-level of technical skill.
 But we would recommend not skipping any of the steps outlined above.